How Can I Get My Child's Text Messages Sent To My Phone?

 mSpy's options to have my child's text messages sent to my phone

-mSpy is another popular parental control app that allows parents to get their kid's text messages sent to their phone, call logs, social media chats, emails, locations, and more.
+mSpy is another popular spy app that allows parents to get their kid's text messages sent to their phone, call logs, social media chats, emails, locations, and more.
 It also comes with additional features such as a keylogger and screen recorder that can help you gain deeper insights into your child's phone usage.

 Like XNSPY, mSpy requires installation on your child's device.
 Once installed and set up, you can access all monitored data through an online control panel from any internet-enabled device.